Easy Recipes to Use Up Those Ripe Bananas

 There are a few tricks to get bananas to ripen faster when you’re eager to get cooking and they aren't ready.
 One is to put apples nearby.
 Apples give off ethylene, a gas that makes other fruits ripen.
 Or put bananas in a paper bag and loosely fold down the top.
 In a few days, the bananas will be in baking shape.

 Because ripe bananas are so soft, they’re not well-suited to recipes calling for distinct chunks or slices.
 Recipes with mashed bananas or purees are what you want, except for things like bananas foster, where the appeal is the falling-apart chunks of banana in the dark, buttery sauce.

 Ripe bananas are a riot of sweetness and tropical flavor.
 We’re sharing our favorite ripe banana recipes, from healthy to decadent, for breakfast to dessert.
 We bet you’ll see something so quick and easy, you’ll be digging into banana goodness in no time.

 This is like having bananas foster for breakfast.
-Maple syrup sizzles down to a drippy sauce that makes a weekday morning an event.
+Maple syrup sizzled down to a drippy sauce for simmering banana slices makes a weekday morning an event.
 Use butter instead of the coconut oil the recipe calls for, if you like.
 Scatter the oatmeal with chocolate chips for a finishing touch.